Dino-Kupinic/ai-backend/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgements

-- Special thanks to the FastAPI and Ollama communities for their excellent tools and documentation

 ---

-For more information, please [open an issue](https://github.com/Dino-Kupinic/ai-backend/issues) or contact the maintainers.
+For more information, please [open an issue](https://github.com/Dino-Kupinic/blackrose/issues) or contact the maintainers.